chef/automate/components/docs-chef-io/content/automate/ha-on-premise-deployment-prerequisites.md

 1. Delete the snapshots from the HA setup if it's different from the standalone.
 1. Make sure the same s3 repository is configured in HA.
-1. In the --patch-config, which we pass in the restore command, ensure that the config has the same basepath under external.os section and the backup section as its there in standalone
+1. In the `--patch-config`, which we pass in the restore command, ensure that the config has the same basepath under `external.os` section and the `backup` section as its there in standalone

 ### Upgrade

 Things to keep in mind while upgrading are:

-- BackEnd upgrades will restart the backend service, which takes time for the cluster to be healthy.
+- Backend upgrades will restart the backend service, which takes time for the cluster to be healthy.
 - Upgrade command currently supports only minor upgrades.
 - A downtime might occur while upgrading the **frontend**, **backend** or the **workspace**.